AP looks inside China's largest detention center in Xinjiang

 A former construction contractor who visited the Dabancheng facility in 2018 told the AP that it was the same as the “Urumqi Vocational Skills Education and Training Center,” and had been converted to a detention facility in 2019, with the nameplate switched.
 He declined to be named for fear of retaliation against his family.

 The vast complex is ringed by 25-feet-tall concrete walls painted blue, watchtowers, and humming electric wire.
-Officials led AP journalists through the main entrance, past face-scanning turnstiles and rifle-toting guards in military camouflage.
+Officials led AP journalists past face-scanning turnstiles and rifle-toting guards in military camouflage.

-In one corner of the compound, masked inmates sat in rigid formation.
-Most appeared to be Uyghur.
-Zhu Hongbin, the center’s director, rapped on one of the cell’s windows.
+In one corner of the compound, Zhu Hongbin, the center’s director, rapped on a cell window.

 “They’re totally unbreakable,” he said, his voice muffled beneath head-to-toe medical gear.